-Humanities Texas is one of fifty-six nonprofit state and jurisdictional humanities councils in the U.S. We are a nonprofit, educational organization founded in 1973, supported by appropriations from the U.S. Congress and the state of Texas and by gifts and grants from foundations, corporations, and individuals.
-A volunteer board governs the organization.
+Founded in 1973 as the state affiliate of the National Endowment for the Humanities (NEH), Humanities Texas is one of fifty-six state and jurisdictional humanities councils in the U.S. We are a nonprofit, educational organization supported by federal and state appropriations, as well as by foundations, corporations, and individuals.
+Our volunteer board is a model of leadership, ensuring we execute our mission while providing careful stewardship of our funding resources.

 An introduction to Executive Director

-Learn more about the Humanities Texas staff and who to contact about our programs.
+Learn more about the Humanities Texas staff and whom to contact about our programs.

 Information and updates on our current board of directors.